 In March 2016, the FASB issued ASU No. 2016-07, simplifying the Transition to the Equity Method of Accounting.
 The amendments eliminate the requirement that when an investment qualified for use of the equity method as a result of an increase in the level of ownership interest or degree of influence, an investor must adjust the investment, results of operations, and retained earnings retroactively on a step-by-step basis as if the equity method had been in effect during all previous periods that the investment had been held.
-The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previous held interest and adopt the equity method of accounting as of the date the investment becomes qualified for equity method accounting.
-Therefore, upon qualifying for the equity method of accounting, no retroactive adjustment of the investment is required.
+The amendments require that the equity method investor add the cost of acquiring the additional interest in the investee to the current basis of the investor's previous held interest and adopt the equity method of accounting, no retroactive adjustment of the investment is required.
 The amendments require that an entity that has an available-for-sale equity security that becomes qualified for the equity method of accounting recognize through earnings the unrealized holding gain or loss in accumulated other comprehensive income at the date the investment becomes qualified for use of the equity method.
 The amendments are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 The amendments should be applied prospectively upon their effective date to increase in the level of ownership interest or degree of influence that result in the adoption of the equity method.
 Earlier application is permitted.
 The Group is in the process of evaluating the impact that this pronouncements on its consolidated financial statements.